 As noted above, your lowest midterm score, lowest two online textbook scores, lowest two online homework scores, and lowest two homework quiz scores will be dropped from your grade at the end of the semester.
-The purpose of these dropped scores is to help mitigate unforeseen technical issues that can arise.
-The overall grade you see in the Carmen gradebook already drops those lowest scores.
+The purpose of these dropped scores is to help mitigate unforeseen issues that can arise.
+The overall grade you see in the Carmen gradebook already drops the current lowest scores in of the appropriate types.